Chandigarh College of Engineering and Technology

-Chandigarh College of Engineering and Technology (CCET) is one of the top finest Government engineering college which is an affiliated college of the Panjab University.
+Chandigarh College of Engineering and Technology (CCET) is a public engineering college in Chandigarh, Punjab, affiliated with Panjab University.
 CCET, formerly known as Central Polytechnic Chandigarh (CPC), was established in 1959.
-The Chandigarh Administration upgraded the CPC to CCET, by then Administrator Lt.
-Gn.
-JFR Jacob, by introducing two branches of engineering in 2002.
-It is the only technical college offering both Diploma and Degree qualifications in Chandigarh.
+Founded as the Central Polytechnic Chandigarh (CPC) in 1959, Punjab Governor J. F. R. Jacob renamed the college in 2002 when it introduced two new engineering branches.
+CCET is the only technical college offering both diplomas and degrees in Chandigarh.

 Campus

-The college campus extends over an area of 32 acre of land situated close to the Shivalik ranges and Sukhna Lake in sector 26 on Madhya Marg a posh area of Chandigarh.
+The college campus extends over an area of 32 acre of land situated close to the Shivalik ranges and Sukhna Lake in sector 26 of Madhya Marg a posh area of Chandigarh.
 The campus is divided into zones like administration blocks for Degree and Diploma stream, and hostels and residential complex for faculty and staff.

 In addition to lecture halls, tutorial rooms and drawing halls, the college has an auditorium, library, computer centers, workshops, laboratories and playgrounds.
 The college has a branch of State Bank of India with ATM facility, extension counter of Post Office and a canteen.
 The campus has a unit of the National Cadet Corps (NCC).

 The college is under the administrative control of the Directorate of Technical Education, Chandigarh Administration for its degree courses and Punjab State Board of Technical Education and Industrial Training for its Diploma courses.

-Degree Wing

-The following are the courses available under the 4 year degree program (number of seats in brackets):